2019 Ford F-Series Super Duty

-Large, in charge and not particularly subtle, the Super Duty's exterior styling reveals much of what you need to know about this truck - especially the locomotive-like hood and grille, which hints at the big power that lurks beneath.
+Large, in charge, and not particularly subtle, the Super Duty's exterior styling reveals much of what you need to know about this truck -- especially the locomotive-like hood and grille, which hints at the big power that lurks beneath.
 It's more advanced than it might look; Ford notably makes the body out of military-grade aluminum in order to keep weight in check.

-The base engine is a 6.2-liter gasoline V8 that produces 385 horsepower and 405 lb-ft of torque, but most buyers opt for a 6.7-liter turbodiesel V8 (standard on the F-450) that boasts 440 horsepower and 860 lb-ft of earth-moving torque.
+The base engine is a 6.2-liter gasoline V8 that produces 385 horsepower and 430 pound-feet of torque, but most buyers opt for the 6.7-liter turbodiesel V8 that boasts 450 horsepower and 935 pound-feet of earth-moving torque.
 Both engines shift through a six-speed automatic transmission.